Considering being a student-athlete in college? Whether you attend a Division I, II, or III school, there are some tasks you must complete.

 - Students will also need to send official ACT/SAT scores to NAIA.
 When registering for the ACT or SAT, use testing code 9876.

 - NAIA Guide for the College-Bound Student

 The National Junior College Athletic Association (NJCAA) is the athletic program for two-year athletic participation.
-For more information, click here.
+Find out more at NJCAA.org.